Hi,

 DORA

 My understanding of DORA was about the four key metrics (Deployment frequency, Lead time for changes, Time to restore service, and Change failure rate).
 I didn’t understand why it should be relevant to my work.
 Why should these metrics be my Northstar?
 They don’t give me much value.
 I got a better idea with the nice podcast Dave Farley with DORA research co-creator Nicole Forsgren.
 The initial motivation was to link technical capital to company financial capital.
+This is more about building a bridge between engineers, non-technical founders, and managers using arguments and reasoning.
+I came to an understanding.
+If we have lower-than-high metrics, we should fix them.
+Around 80% of DORA respondents from 2022 answered that they did not have all high metrics.
+This is the main target audience because DORA also includes techniques to achieve better results.

 Read more